A Charlotte Community

 Health and wellness are the underpinnings to student engagement, sustained attention, and ultimately, student achievement.
 We create an environment where exercise and healthy eating choices are the daily norm, for research has shown that exercise and a balanced, healthy diet stimulate alert, active bodies and minds in students, leading to higher academic achievement and a higher happiness factor in the school.

-For more information on our Nourish to Flourish Food Program click here.
+For more information on our Health and Wellness Program click here.

 Each teacher models, guides, and practices socio-emotional skills to give students the opportunity to discuss and resolve conflicts within themselves and without.
 This gives teachers and students a common language to solve problems peacefully and collaboratively, raising students’ sense of safety and ultimately, grades and performance on achievement tests